akltech/Object-Detection/README.md

 ## Step 2: Apply image preprocessing techniques

-In general, it's difficult for object detection programs to detect shapes in noisy images.
-Noise is random brightness or color in an image; it results from light in an image that a camera could not capture.
-For this reason, blurring an image may improve detection accuracy by reducing the noise.
+Object detection algorithms can locate and mark target objects in an image, such as vehicles on a highway or clouds in the sky.
+Standard detection algorithms generally cannot find the target object if an image has a lot of noise.
+Noise is random brightness or color in an image that creates a grainy appearance similar to TV static.
+The result of too much noise in an image is the inability of the object detector to find the edges of the target image - which is needed to identify which areas of an image contain the target.
+The algorithm detects edges by finding pixels that contrast in darkness and light.
+Noise creates contrasting pixels across the image, which causes the detector to confuse random pixels scattered across an image as the target object.
+For this reason, blurring an image to remove the noise and lessen the contrast of pixels may improve detection abilities by making the distinction of edges more clear.
   <br></p>
-In the first image in figure 1, the noise in the image of the sky resulted in poor object detection.
-Instead of locating the clouds, the algorithm detected the noise.
-The second image in figure 1 is an example of how noise can be seen instead of the desired object.
-In the last photo of figure 1, the detection algorithm’s accuracy improved after the image was blurred.
+The first image in figure 1 represents image noise in a picture of the sky.
+In the second image in figure 1, many small red dots are scattered across the image -  the detection algorithm was obstructed by the noise in the visual and failed to mark the edges of the target object, clouds.
+The last image in the figure demonstrates a blurred image of the sky that would result in more accurate detection.

 <p float="left">
   <img src="https://github.com/akltech/Vehicle-Detection/blob/93899e8dfa69af52daee7c07d4a1fb59f53ccd99/Images/sky%20with%20a%20lot%20of%20noise.jpg" width="300" />